jakearchibald/idb/README.md

 # Browser support

-This library targets modern browsers, as in Chrome, Firefox, Safari, and other browsers that use those engines, such as Edge.
+This library targets modern browsers, as in Chrome, Firefox, Safari, Edge, and other browsers that use those engines.
 IE is not supported.

 # API